AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/11-Ex2-4-use-writing-coach-agent.md

     Use the following prompt:

     ```
     These look good.
-Write full captions for each slide and optimize the captions for Instagram and Facebook?
+Write full captions for each slide and optimize the captions for Instagram and Facebook.
     ```

 8. Review the results.
 Ask the agent to design the visual layout ideas for each slide, including color palette, imagery, and typography suggestions.